tgirke/systemPipeR/pages/mydoc/mydoc_systemPipeR_1.md

 ## Workflow design structure using _`SYSargs2`_

-The flexibility of _`sytemPipeR's`_ new interface workflow control class is the driving factor behind the use of as many steps necessary for the analysis, as well as the connection between command-line- or R-based software.
+The flexibility of _`systemPipeR's`_ new interface workflow control class is the driving factor behind the use of as many steps necessary for the analysis, as well as the connection between command-line- or R-based software.
 The connectivity among all workflow steps is achieved by the _`SYSargs2`_ workflow control class (see Figure 3).